EnergySys and AWS: Transforming Energy with SaaS

 A look at EnergySys as an AWS Partner

-EnergySys uses several AWS services in an event-based architecture, including AWS Lambda, a serverless, event-driven compute service that lets users run code for virtually any type of application or backend service without provisioning or managing servers.
-This serverless compute capacity is coupled with AWS Fargate, a serverless, pay-as-you-go compute engine that lets users focus on building applications without managing servers.
+EnergySys uses several AWS services in an event-based architecture.
+This includes AWS Lambda, a serverless, event-driven compute service.
+It lets users run code for virtually any type of application or backend service without provisioning or managing servers.

 “As a SaaS solution, the EnergySys Cloud Platform removes the need for clients to manage or provision infrastructure and lets them focus on getting their jobs done,” says Dr Peter Black, Managing Director and CEO of EnergySys.
 “There are many benefits to a SaaS solution on AWS, not least the end of the expensive upgrade cycle of on-premises solutions.”